costa86/portfolio/README.md

 ## Introduction

-This is my personal portfolio, built with a minimalist approach.
-I used only HTML, CSS and pure JavaScript.
+This is my personal portfolio, built in a minimalist approach.
+I used, SASS, JavaScript and WebPack.